timescale/docs.timescale.com-content/tutorials/tutorial-setup-timescale-prometheus.md

 your site on Black Friday?
 How much does it cost to add new sensors to your IoT infrastructure?
 - **Plan capacity**.
-You can understand how much infrastructure you will require to support various business scenarios.
+You can understand how much infrastructure you will require to support various use cases.
 - **Identify root causes**.
 Having long-term views of metrics enables you to look for correlations when outages, degradation, or other periodic mishaps occur in your infrastructure.